Rendez-vous (1985 film): Plot

 Quentin is run over and killed by a car, in what seems to be a suicide.
 The only other person attending his funeral is the elderly theater director, Scrutzler, who eventually explains that in London he had cast Quentin as Romeo, but Quentin had withdrawn after he survived a suicide pact with Scrutzler's daughter, with whom he had a passionate love affair.

 During casting of Romeo and Juliet, Scrutzler recognizes Nina among the aspiring actresses for the role and cast her as Juliet.
 Full of self-doubt and fear, stimulated by the ghost-like appearances of the dead Quentin, Nina prepares for the role and copes with Paulot's advances.
 They share an apartment, but have settled for a platonic relationship.
 However, Paulot is still in love with Nina and is jealous of Scrutzler's interest on her.
 Paulot confronts Scrutzler, but in spite of the director's assurance that his interest in her is only of a paternal nature, Paulot leaves Nina.

 Nina struggles to rehearse her role as Juliet in the forthcoming play but, after Paulot leaves her, realizes that he is the one she is really in love with.
-Nina goes to his work looking for him and entices him to make love to her.
+Nina goes to his work looking for him and entices him to have sex with her.
 They have sex for the first time, in a violent and degrading coupling.
 Nina then insists in going for a long nocturnal walk, like the one they had the first time they met.
 She gives him a ticket for the coming opening night of Romeo and Juliet, but after he leaves her, Paulot tears up the ticket, reaffirming his decision to break away from her.

 Nina, nervously preparing for her entrance, suffers stage fright.
 Scrutzler calms her down, but then leaves for London, deciding she must continue on her own.
 As the film ends, Nina is left alone in the stage wings.
 The play is about to start...